rjshap/AutoSharesAPI/web-api/introduction.md

 Please review the API documentation.

-**To activate AutoShares developer environment, you will first need to obtain connection keys.**
+**To get started with the API, you need to register for connection keys.**

 [**Register for Developer Connection Keys**](https://onboarding.autoshares.com/app/241146432165147)